 - Drink any acid drinks, such as fizzy drinks and fruit juices, quickly.
 Don't swish them around your mouth or hold them in your mouth for any period of time.

 - Brush your teeth at least an hour after eating or drinking anything - especially acidic foods and drinks.
 (See above for reasons.)

-- Likewise, do not brush your teeth within an hour of vomiting (as stomach acid will be part of the vomit).
+- Likewise, do not brush your teeth within an hour of being sick (vomiting).
+This is because stomach acid will be part of the vomit.

 Other things you can do